Engagement Rate: How to Calculate ER for Social Media Properly

 The resulting value will show the % of people who were active with a specific post.

 Average ERR will show the % of people who showed interest to page’s posts among those who saw them.
+Knowing how to calculate engagement rate by reach gives you the opportunity to see what is working and allows you to correct the situation step by step.

 Another disadvantage is much more serious: Reach is a relative indicator.
 Figures may vary with different factors: time of day, post’s viral potential, page’s weight for users in social media with algorithmic feed, and others.
+Reach in formula isn’t a fixed variable, which means it’s hard to control it.

 In most cases, social media do not distinguish between reach to followers and total reach.
 In such case, a post with enough viral potential (viral post), having reached outside the community due to shares and having appeared in the feed of their friends and followers, would receive far reach and relatively smaller engagement (with respect to the total reach value).
 This results in decreased ERR percentage of the post.